 Assault is a crime that can be classified as either a misdemeanor or a felony.
 A felony is more serious, with severe penalties.
 A misdemeanor is generally less serious, with less severe (but still burdensome) penalties.
 Both misdemeanor and felony convictions become part of your permanent record.

 If you are facing an assault charge, it is important to hire an experienced, aggressive lawyer to represent you.
-The attorneys at Gorman Malarcik Pierce have successfully defended hundreds of adult and juvenile clients.
+The attorneys at Malarcik Pierce Munyer Will have successfully defended hundreds of adult and juvenile clients.
 We work hard to get the best results possible for our clients.

 Assault is causing, or attempting to cause, physical harm to a person, including a fetus.